dharmab/skyeye/README.md

 ### Will this work with DCS's built-in VoIP?

 Hopefully in the future Eagle Dynamics will add support for external GCI bots.
 If anyone at ED is reading this, access to any relevant preview builds would be really helpful!

+### Could this use a Large Language Model? (llama, mistral, etc.)

+This deserves a longer answer, for now see [this issue](https://github.com/dharmab/skyeye/issues/57)

+TL;DR most of the controller logic is simple geometry that completes in about a millisecond.
+An LLM is several orders of magnitude slower, less accurate and a more difficult user experience.

+We use AI for the "squishy" problems - understanding human speech, and synthesizing human-like speech.
+We use traditional code for the algorithmic problems.

+### Could this provide ATC services?

+This deserves a longer answer, for now see [this issue](https://github.com/dharmab/skyeye/issues/56)

+TL;DR I have no plans to attempt an ATC bot.

 ### When is SkyEye's birthday?